jason-carter/GnuCash2Qif/README.md

 # GnuCash2Qif
-Convert GnuCash Sqlite database to QIF format
+Export GnuCash Sqlite database to QIF format

 I've used GnuCash for a number of years and am generally happy with it, although of late I have experienced some frustrations.
 I would like to update my accounts from an iPad rather than on a full desktop PC, yet there are no good GnuCash iPad applications that I could find, and the closed-garden model of Apple seems to discourage any official port to iOS.
 Also, from my experience with using other accounts packages, I like the search bar function that filters the transactions in real-time allowing you to focus in on a specific category or type of transaction.
 The search facilities in GnuCash feel out-dated in comparison, infact the user interface in general is starting to feel a little dated.